 Those who know me well, know that I adore cupcakes.
 Those perfectly little already portioned gorgeous baked yummy handfuls of goodness.
 Oops, sorry.
 Rambling.
 I like a good cupcake and I’ve made many.
-On this occasion I set myself the challenge of creating a cookies & cream cupcake but I wanted one that didn’t rely on oreos to complete the cookies portion.
-I wanted it to be truly a cookies and cream creation in its own right.
-I researched high and low and pulled together bits of this and bits of that to come up with this delightful little treat.
+On this occasion I set myself the challenge of creating Ccookies and Cream Cupcakes but I wanted one that didn’t rely on oreos to complete the cookies portion because it seems to be the go to make something “Cookies and Cream” I wanted these to be truly Cookies and Cream cupcakes in their own right.
+This is my gift to you 🙂

 First, I wanted the best chocolate cupcake I could find.
 Check!
 I’ve made this one for a few occasions so it totally fit the bill.
 It’s a delicate cupcake, moist and definitely for the chocolate lover.